Y13 Autumn 2021 Mocks

 This explains the process by which grades will be awarded to students in Years 11 and 13 in the absence of the formal GCSE and A Level exams.
 The UTC will be using a range of evidence to generate an overall grade.
 The policy adheres very closely to the model policy generated by JCQ.

-Additionally, the Joint Council for Qualifications (JCQ) has published its guidance for schools on the process for awarding grades this year: JCQ Guidance on the determination of grades for A-levels and GCSEs
+The Joint Council for Qualifications (JCQ) has also published its guidance for schools on the process for awarding grades this year: JCQ Guidance on the determination of grades for A-levels and GCSEs

 Student guide to awarding: summer